CSCfi/csc-env-matlab/README.md

 ## Installing MATLAB on local computer
 ### License file
 We use a network license for the installation.
-Network license queries the license permissions from a license server We need a license file (such as `license.lic`) to connect to the license server with contents as follows:
+Network license queries the license permissions from a license server.
+We need a license file (such as `license.lic`) to connect to the license server with contents as follows:

 ```text